Huy-Ngo/acanban/docs/source/intro.rst

 to manage their tasks.
 We studied these systems to see how projects are commonly and effectively managed.

-Trello_,a popular web service for keeping track of tasks, uses `Kanban board`_.
+Trello_, a popular web service for keeping track of tasks, uses `Kanban board`_.
 A Kanban board consists of several columns, each of which contains some tasks in a certain stage, such as *to-do*, *in progress*, *in review*, and *done*.
 User can move a task from a column to another.
 As this workflow is easy to learn,